knuthaug/blog.knuthaugen.no/web/_posts/2024-11-05-container-queries-a-practical-example.md

 <img src="/assets/images/player-large.png" class="center full-bleed" alt="Large player with control ui"/>

-Ant this is how it looks in a small (< 600px size)
+An this is how it looks in a small (< 600px size, zoomed in)

 <img src="/assets/images/player-small.png" class="center full-bleed" alt="Small player with control ui"/>